-This inspection visit took place on 06 June 2017 and was unannounced.
-We completed a second visit 07 June 2017 which was announced.
+This inspection visit took place on 26 July 2017 and was unannounced.

 The inspection team consisted of one adult social care inspector and an expert-by-experience.
 This is a person who has personal experience of using or caring for someone who uses this type of care service.
-The expert-by-experience had background knowledge of caring for the elderly.
+The expert-by-experience had background knowledge of caring for older people.